 We have experience with buyers in all price ranges and home types

 From our long experience helping people like you with all aspects of the buying process, we’ve put together this guide to common buyer questions we often receive.
+Read information especially for first time home buyers.
 If you have additional questions, please don’t hesitate to contact us.

 Generally speaking, the price you can afford to pay for a home will depend on six factors:

 - The amount of cash you have available for the down payment, closing costs, and cash reserves required by the lender